 Now, you can start by understanding what each platform offers, and how it might best fit into your own investment strategy and style.
-See the differences of Wealthfront versus Personal Capital and how they compare.
+See the differences between Wealthfront versus Personal Capital and how they compare.

-In reality Wealthfront and Personal Capital serve different segments of the investing community.
+In reality, Wealthfront and Personal Capital serve different segments of the investing community.

-Wealthfront (see our review) is an automated investment service based on asset allocation and low fees.
+Wealthfront is an automated investment service based on asset allocation and low fees.
 Most refer to Wealthfront as a robo advisor.
 The service is built around Modern Portfolio Theory, or MPT, and your risk tolerance.
 This theory states the optimal mix of asset classes is more important than individual security selection.

 Wealthfront accomplishes this through the use of exchange-traded funds (ETFs) focusing on a relatively narrow range of very broad investment classes.

 The ETFs are centered on six asset classes:

 - Foreign stocks

 - Real estate

 - Natural resources